vpinball/pinmame/src/p2k/README.md

 it.
 The second has a run-time cost; measure before keeping it.
 Note that PinMAME 0.76's memory system has no notion of the PCI-relocatable windows the MediaGX moves at run time.

+### The PIC interrupt pump

+`note_zero_delay()` costs something on every PIC write, and it has never been measured.
+`pic8259_device` schedules its zero-delay timer on every write, so by the time the driver reaches the pump the pending flag is essentially always set and this is a real scheduler pass - `advance_to()` scans the timer list, fires the callback, then scans again to find nothing.
+From `P2K_IOWATCH` the guest writes those ports on the order of once per few hundred cycles, which puts it around **2-6%** - an estimate off a log, not a number.

+The comparison with what it replaced is not as favourable as it looks either.
+The `clkint` gate now defaults off, and off it costs nothing at all: without `P2K_DEBUG` the frame tracking and the per-instruction hook are not compiled in, and `shim/debugger.h` leaves the i386 execute loop with no call site.
+So this trades a per-instruction tax for a per-PIC-write one, and which is cheaper is genuinely open.

+It cannot be measured with what is here - `report_progress()`'s `host=` and `mips=` are `P2K_DEBUG` only, and the configuration in question is a release build.
+That needs PinMAME's own speed readout or a timed fixed run.

+If it does cost, the expense is the route rather than the pump: two whole timer-list scans to reach one device we already know we want.
+A `check_irqs_now()` on `pic8259_device` doing what its `device_timer(TIMER_CHECK_IRQ)` does would let the driver call it straight - no scan, no flag - and `note_zero_delay()` would drop back to a backstop for other devices.
+Not done, only because it means editing imported MAME code this port has otherwise kept pristine.
+Worth doing with a number in hand.

 ### Smaller items

 Caching instruction fetch - `FETCH()` translates the address per byte - and the per-slice overhead